isadoramoura/shoreline-contractors/_services/exterior.md

 <p>A rough guide for exterior painting is:</p>
 <p>1 storey house – 8-10days</p>
 <p>2 storey house – 2~ weeks</p>
-<p>Get in touch with our team of professional exterior painters in Melbourne and let us evaluate the state of your property for a more accurate time estimate.</p>
+<p>Get in touch with our team of professional exterior painters and let us evaluate the state of your property for a more accurate time estimate.</p>
 <p></p>
 </div>
 </div>